 This intensive course provides insights into theoretical and practical-strategic matters of communication about novel technologies and their application in society, e.g. novel products, foodstuffs or medical services.
 Special attention will be given to the life sciences and life-science technologies such as biotechnology, genomics and (bio-)nanotechnology.
 In our rapidly changing knowledge society, experts and non-experts tend to have different appreciations of science and technology issues.
 What exactly is the nature of these differences and what are the communicative implications?
 How does communication affect the perception of novel technologies, their risks and benefits?
 How do people process complex information regarding particular risks and what is the role of emotions therein?
 How does media coverage of risks affect the public sense of anxiety?
 What is the role of trust in communication about novel technologies and how is trust built or undermined?
 The course will introduce relevant perspectives from innovation theory, social psychology and sociology.
 Working in small groups, we analyse the communication issues around specific technological innovations of the students' choice, conduct a small piece of focus group research and develop a communication plan.
-Intensive feedback on weekly assignments and group work help students to translate theoretical insights into their own practical plan.
+Intensive feedback on weekly assignments and group work help students to translate theoretical insights into their own applied communication strategy.

 After successful completion of this course students are expected to be able to:

 - explain the importance of communication in and for (your future) professional practice in (bio-) technology;